Ultra-Minimally Invasive Spine Surgery

 Fever can be accompanied by chills and shaking.

 This could be a sign of a blood clot.
-The pain will probably be mainly in the foot, ankle, and calf.
+The pain will probably be mainly in the calf or thigh.
 The area may be tender and red to the touch.
-Blood clots can be a severe and life-threatening problem if they travel to the lungs and brain.
+Blood clots can be a severe and life-threatening problem if they travel to the lungs or brain.
 Call your surgeon immediately.

 Dr Abrams explaining spine x-ray Dr. Abrams laughing

-Contact DISC Today for Ultra MIS Treatment in Arizona
+Contact DISC Today for Ultra-MISS Treatment in Arizona

 ENJOY LIFE AGAIN!